 Cuba 10: Cocodrilos / Bay of Pigs

-Got to bus station later than planned this morn (via a tuc-tuc, young fella was delighted), told reservation gone.
+We got to bus station later than planned this morn (via a tuc-tuc, the young fella was delighted), and were told the reservation was gone.
 Your wan had reserved the wrong date in any case.
-Told to wait till the bus arrived.
+We were told to wait till the bus arrived.
 It was full but we should wait anyway.

 We did.
 Another bus driver came along, ruffled the young fella’s hair, cleared a load of shit from the seats in front, bags and things, and told another fella (a German) to move off somewhere else.
 He did and we sat down.